njseeto/notes/content/posts/2020-02-22-Algorithms-binary-sort.md

 100 → 50 → 25 → 13 → 7 → 4 → 2 → 1

-Far more efficient than simple search, which was a maximum of 100.
+Far more efficient than simple search, which has a maximum of 100.

 So how do we compare the efficiency between algorithms?